The Local Lifting Property, Property FD, and stability of approximate representations: New examples of (L)LP groups

 \begin{remark} In practice, when we are in a position to apply Corollary \ref{gog amenable cor}, we can often say more.
 For example, suppose that $\Gamma$ is the fundamental group of a finite graph of groups such that for every vertex $v$, the vertex group $\Gamma_v$ embeds into $\Gamma/\Gamma^{(n)}$ for some $n$.
 Then $\Gamma^{(n)}$ is free for some $n$, and we are in the case of Corollary \ref{derived cor}.

-Indeed, as in the proof of Corollary \ref{gog amenable cor}, we deduce that the action of $\Gamma^{(n)}$ on the Bass-Serre tree of $\Gamma$ has trivial vertex stabilizers, in other words it is a free action.
+Indeed, as in the proof of Corollary \ref{gog amenable cor}, we deduce that the action of $\Gamma^{(n)}$ on the Bass--Serre tree of $\Gamma$ has trivial vertex stabilizers, in other words it is a free action.
 Groups acting freely on trees are free: see for example \cite[3.3, Theorem 4]{Serre:1980aa}. \end{remark}